hckmd/hckmd.github.io/japan-2023/tokyo-3.md

 Demont drew using charcoal and his drawings were projected on a screen with blue light.
 The combination of the music and visuals was very moving and I hadn't seen a show like it ever before.

-After the show, I bought a TAk and Demont CD and Gargle shirt from Jun Minowa (guitarist in Gargle).
+After the show, I bought a TAk and Demont CD and Gargle shirt from Jun Minowa (the guitarist in Gargle).
 I spoke a bit to Jun, who is also the founder of the [Dewfall Records](https://www.dewfallrecords.com/){:target="_blank"} label, about his past travels to Australia and he gave us some recommendations for venues to check out in Osaka (because we were heading to Kyoto two days after).

 We headed home, for our last night staying at the AirBnB in Sumida City.